 - Learn what a serving of vegetables is: A serving of veggies is either 1 cup of raw vegetables or ½ cup cooked.
 Figure out how many servings you eat in a day, and strive to double it.
 This is your first step towards a healthier you.
 I love potatoes, but do me a favour and don’t count them in this list as they are nutritionally more similar to a grain than a vegetable ( I’m thinking more leafy greens, tomatoes, bell peppers, broccoli etc).

 - Use Avocado anywhere you’d previously used butter: Whether that is spread on toast, or in a recipe of any kind, avocado is an exceptional replacement.
 Don’t like avocado?
-Peanut or nut-based butters are an easy alternative as well.
+Peanut or nut-based buttersm, or even margarine, are easy and healthier alternatives.

 - Understand that lentils & chickpeas are meat alternatives: Many people I encounter tend to think of lentils and chickpeas are some sort of grain.
 You need to understand that these foods are packed with protein and intended to be used as a replacement for meat at meal time, not necessarily as a compliment to it.